write-you-a-scheme-v2/scheme/docs/01_introduction.md

   deriving (Monad, Functor, Applicative, MonadReader EnvCtx, MonadError LispError, MonadIO)
 ```

 For evaluation, we need to handle the context of a couple of things: the environment of variable/value bindings, exception handling, and IO.
-This is Haskell, IO and exception handling are already done with monads.
+In Haskell, IO and exception handling are already done with monads.
 Using [monad transformers](http://dev.stephendiehl.com/hask/#mtl-transformers) we can incorporate IO, Except and Reader (to handle lexical scope) together in a single monad.
 Using `deriving`, the functions available to each of the constituent monads will be available to the transformed monad without having to define them using `lift`.
 A great guide about using monad transformers to implement interpreters is [Monad Transformer Step by Step](../sources/Transformers.pdf).
 It will start with simple a simple example and increase complexity.
 For our scheme its important to remember that evaluation is done for `LispVal` that are wrapped within the `Eval` monad, which will provide the context of evaluation.
 The process of `LispVal -> Eval LispVal` is handled by the `eval` function, and this will be discussed a few chapter ahead.

+#### More on reader and lexical scope
+We will be using the `ReaderT` monad to handle lexical scope.
+If you are not familiar with monads, or `ReaderT`, you can see the definitions. [here](http://dev.stephendiehl.com/hask/#reader-monad).
+I'll try to explain how we are using. `ReaderT` has to basic functions: `ask` and `local`.
+Within the monadic context, `ask` is a function which gets `EnvCtx`, and `local` is a function which sets `EnvCtx` and evaluates an expression.
+As you can imagine, we will be using `ask` a lot to get the `EnvCtx`, then using `Map` functions to either get or add variables, then using `local` with a modified `EnvCtx` and evaluating the next function.
+If this doesn't make sense yet, that's okay.
+There is example code on the way!

 ## Show LispVal
 While on the topic of `LispVal`, we will need a way to print them out.
 Ideally, we will have a functions for both `LispVal -> T.Text` and `T.Text -> LispVal`.
+The latter will be covered in the next section on parsing.

 ```Haskell
 instance Show LispVal where